 The information provided by your student is used to measure the knowledge gained by program participants, gauge the effectiveness of the program activities, gather demographic data, and estimate overall energy savings that is reported to the Oklahoma Corporation Commission.
 The information requested in the surveys in no way connects us with your private account information and CANNOT be used for any other purposes than those described above.

 PSO has a variety of energy efficiency programs to help you save energy and money.
-Check your parent pack inside your PSO Super Power Saver Kit for more information, or click here.
+Check your parent pack inside your PSO Energy Saver Kit for more information, or click here.

 LED Light Bulbs do not contain hazardous materials, and therefore can safely be disposed of the same way you would dispose a broken glass.
 However, 95% of an LED Light Bulb is recyclable, so recycling your LED Light Bulbs is the best way to dispose of them.
 Simply call your local Waste Management Company to learn the recycling policy in your area.